 | Core data | Leads, contacts, deals, communication history | Inventory, finance, procurement |

-Another way to understand the difference between CRM and ERP is by looking at the outcomes each system supports.
+Another way to understand the difference between CRM VS ERP is by looking at what each system helps you achieve.

 CRM platforms are designed to help businesses generate and grow revenue.
 By centralising customer data and sales activity, they allow teams to track opportunities, manage pipelines, and build stronger customer relationships.